 Warrant: Two men held on murder/robbery charges in death of woman

 Mar.
-15—One man allegedly shot and killed Shannon Riley in broad daylight on Mansfield Street and another allegedly man drove the getaway car in a brutal robbery, leaving the mother of three to die on June 24, 2021, according to warrants filed in Glynn County Magistrate Court.
+16—One man allegedly shot and killed Shannon Riley in broad daylight on Mansfield Street and another man allegedly drove the getaway car in a brutal robbery, leaving the mother of three to die on June 24, 2021, according to warrants filed in Glynn County Magistrate Court.

+Aquayl Foy, the alleged trigger man, and Chequerdo Foy, the alleged getaway driver, are being held behind bars in connection with the murder of Riley, 29.

 Riley was a former jail guard in Chatham County who moved from Savannah to Brunswick with her three children for a fresh start, family members told The News.
 She was working at a local call center, family members said.